FantasticFiasco/serilog-sinks-http-sample-fluentd/README.md

 ## Introduction

 [Fluentd](https://www.fluentd.org/) is an open source data collector providing a unified logging layer.
 [Serilog](https://serilog.net/) is fantastic at producing structured log events.
-This repository provides a sandbox where developers can explore the life of a log event starting with its birth in Serilog, its transport over the network using HTTP, and finally being collected and processed in Fluentd.
+This repository provides a sandbox where developers can explore the life of a log event starting with its birth in Serilog, its transport over the network using HTTP, and finally being collected and processed by Fluentd.

 ## What you will end up with